OpenSourceEconomics/respy/doc/source/model.rst

 Estimation
 ----------

 The model is estimated using simulated maximum likelihood estimation (Albright, 1977).
+We observe a sample of agents over time whose behavior and state experiences are described by the model.
+While all random components are eventually observed by the agent, they remain unobserved by the econometrician.
+Due to the serial independence, we can compute the likelihood contribution in each period separately.
+The sample likelihood is then just the product over all agents and time periods.

 Simulated Example
 -----------------

-The returns to exeperience
+Keane and Wolpin (1994) analyze three different parameterizations of the baseline model.
+We study their first specification in more detail here.

 .. image:: images/returns_experience.png

-The returns to education.
+We start with the returns to experience.
+Occupation B is more skill intensive in the sense that own experience has higher return than is the case for Occupation A. There is some general skill learned in Occupation A which is transferable to Occupation B. However, the opposite is not true.

 .. image:: images/returns_schooling.png

-Note that all agents start out identically, different choices over the life cycle are the cumulative effects of different shocks.
-Here is a look at the distribution of choices across the
+Regarding the returns to schooling, while the initial wage in Occupation B is lower than in Occupation A it does increase faster with schooling.

 .. image:: images/choice_patterns.png

+We can study how these features interact in determining the agents life-cycle decisions by simulating a sample of 1,000 agents.
+All agents start out identically, different choices over the life cycle are the cumulative effects of different shocks.
+Initially, 50% increase their schooling but the share of agents in school in each period declines sharply.
+The share working in Occupation A starts to increase from 39% and peaks out at about 43% around period 4.
+Then declines back to 21%.
+Occupation B increases continuously, initially only 11% work in Occupation B but this share increases to about 77%.
+Around 1.5% stay at home each period.